Super-Protocol/docs/docs/developers/CLI_commands/files/index.md

 ---

-Manage files in third-party storages
+Manage your files in third-party storages such as Storj.
+You will need to have set up access to a storage when [configuring SPCTL](/developers/cli_guides/configuring).

 ## Usage